7Block Labs

 2. Delegated Voting (Liquid Democracy)

-Description: Token holders delegate their voting rights to trusted representatives, enabling fluid decision-making.
+Description: Token holders can hand over their voting rights to trusted representatives, making it easier to make decisions on the fly.

 Implementation Tips: